 After a long day walking and exploring, you will be glad if the tube station (or bus stop) is not further than 10-15 minutes to your hostel.
 Plus points if on the way you find a supermarket to buy your dinner ingredients.
 Find more info below with public transport tips.

 Hostel with private rooms: All hostels offers dorms.
-There is many hostels with private rooms in London as well; from budget to luxury option.
+There are many hostels with private rooms in London as well; from budget to luxury options.
 Below we created a full list of all hostel accommodations offering private rooms.

 New to Hostels?
 Read our full hostel starter guide here.
 We especially recommend to read: